Chris-pter/PostGIS-Plantation-GeoDB/README.md

    Everyone could edit any dataset, which  increased the risk of accidental data loss or overwrite.

-To modernize this workflow, this project introduces a **Postgres/PostGIS extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:
+To modernize this workflow, this project introduces a **PostgresSQL/PostGIS extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:

 * One **authoritative data source** for all 12 estates.
 * Standardized attribute schema and SRID across all layers.
 * Role-based access control, separating editors from viewers.
-* Integration-ready sturcture for advanced analysis and GIS connectivity.
+* Integration-ready structure for advanced analysis and GIS connectivity.

--Shifting from manual, file-based data handling towards a modern, spatially enabled data management system.
+Shifting from manual, file-based data handling towards a modern, spatially enabled data management system.
 Designed for accuracy, collaboration, and long-term usability

-## Lesson Learned
+## Lessons Learned

 * Migrating from GeoPackage to PostGIS improved data integrity and collaboration.
 * Consistent SRID, schema naming, and geometry type reduce integration errors.